No. Not Everything Is A Product

 I would like to reflect on a webinar by Dave West on Product Definition.
-More than a thousand people watched on spot — so, an important discussion.
+More than a thousand people watched on the spot — so, an important discussion.

 But!
 Here comes my analysis of the key idea of the talk: